Imagimm-CIML/SAPHIR/README.md

 Then, you need to upload your data file.
 You can change the type of separator in your file, if there is a header of not etc.
 Then, upload your zip file containing the ROIs of your image.

+* You can use multiple images of the same type and use them as an hyperstack with a z coordinate.
+To do so, you can use the box "Multiple images" and select how many images you want to use.
+Then, you have to browse your different file : one legend file and for each image : an intensity file, the image and a roi set file.
+When you have searched all your files, you can click on the button "Combine" to combine the images as one.

 ### Second step
 #### **1. Plot to Image**